A Silver Lining

 In "sunny" London the general consensus is "please don't patronise us with your perfect, sunshine filled holiday photos", especially in the height of winter when SAD is at an all time high.
 So to honour this very British attitude I have a less than perfect story to tell from my recent trip to Bali - I'll try to spare the pleasantries as best I can.

-On the way back from visiting a waterfall Hannah (my girlfriend) and I had a traffic accident - we were riding a moped and an approaching car pulled out suddenly to overtake, we swerved to avoid a collision and hit rough ground at the side of the narrow road.
+On the way back from visiting a waterfall my wife Hannah and I had a traffic accident - we were riding a moped and an approaching car pulled out suddenly to overtake, we swerved to avoid a collision and hit rough ground at the side of the narrow road.
 Luckily we weren't traveling fast but were sent flying nonetheless and after skidding across the ground it was all over in what felt like a millisecond.

 Still lying on the ground, I knew instantly that my shoulder didn't feel right.
 A quick investigation with my hand confirmed that it was dislocated, I cautioned Hannah who was up instantly and checking if I was alright - she intervened with a local who was tugging on my dislocated arm in an attempt to help me to my feet, then proceeded to bandage her bleeding knee with a piece of her sarong...
 What a badass chick.